 If you wish to come to the United States on a work visa, then you should understand the fiscal year and how it will impact your ability to get a visa.

-The U.S. Department of State explains that the country has about 140,000 employment visas available each fiscal year.
+The U.S. Department of State explains that the country has about 140,000.
 If you wish to get one of those documents, you need to know when the fiscal year begins and ends.

 Fiscal year defined